mahelbir/go-do/README.md

 ## Go-DO

 Go-Do is a TODO application built with Golang.
-This API allows users to manage their TODO lists and tasks efficiently.
-The collection is structured into several main sections, each focusing on a different aspect of the application.
+This application allows users to manage their TODO lists and tasks efficiently.

 ## Authentication